Menu Close

 The Biharwe Eclipse Monument is situated directly across from the Ingongo Cultural Centre near Lake Mburo National Park, just outside Mbarara.

-The center is a sprawling commercial complex featuring a five-star hotel, a renowned restaurant, craft centers, and shops.
-Importantly, it houses one of Uganda’s finest museums.
-It is also a great place to learn about the cultural significance of the world-famous long-horned Ankole cattle.
+The center is a sprawling commercial complex and one of the must-visit Uganda tourist destinations, featuring a five-star hotel, a renowned restaurant, craft centers, and shops.
+Importantly, it houses one of Uganda’s finest museums, offering a unique opportunity to learn about the cultural significance of the world-famous long-horned Ankole cattle.

 5. Amabere Ga Nyinamwiru Caves